opalleq/WishlistApp/README.md

 # WishlistApp
 A simple wishlist app using MEVN stack

-- run Mongo
+Default database name is 'wishlistdb'.
+Path to database may be configured in dbPath in server.js.

+Launch steps:
-- npm start
+- npm start (sets up connection to Mongo)
-- npm run build
+- npm run build (builds UI)